 to year 6.
 Year 3&4 attend a less competitive sports day,

 selected few organized sports with scores counting towards

 competitions throughout the year their classes.

 from cross country, indoor

 athletics, football and summer

 athletics.
 The year 5&6 have a

 greater opportunity to compete in

 many of the organized

 competitions from the SSSP, many

 teams experience success in the

 cluster tournaments and Stockton

 finals.

-Cignod off by

 Signed off by

-Head Teacher: Mr R.Birtwhistle
+Head Teacher: R.Birtwistle

-Date: November 2023
+Date: 12/12/2023

-Subject Leader: Mr P Fox
+Subject Leader: Paul Fox/Laura Calvert

-Date: September 2023
+Date: 12/12/2023

-Governor: Mr T Hardy
+Governor: Governing body

-Date: September 2023
+Date: January 2024